 As one would expect, there are requirements you must meet to adopt a child.
 These requirements are set into place to ensure that the child is being placed with a family that is qualified to care for them.

-With the overflow of paperwork, the legal stipulations, and the mandates you must meet, the entire adoption process and can overwhelming.
+With the overflow of paperwork, the legal stipulations, and the mandates you must meet, the entire adoption process can overwhelming.

 We will cover some of the most common reasons why someone may not qualify to adopt a child.
 The specifics of each of these categories, however, are dependent on the state in which you wish to adopt a child.